SAP-samples/cloud-sfsf-benefits-ext/README.md

-SAP HANA cloud platform extension package
+SAP HANA Cloud Platform Extension Package
 =========================================

-Employee Benefits Management sample application
+Employee Benefits Management Sample Application
 -----------------------------------------------

-The *SAP HANA cloud platform extension package* makes it quick and easy for companies to adapt and integrate SuccessFactors cloud applications to their existing business processes.
+The *SAP HANA Cloud Platform extension package* makes it quick and easy for companies to adapt and integrate SuccessFactors cloud applications to their existing business processes.

 *SAP Employee Benefits Management* is a sample extension application for *SuccessFactors Employee Central*.
-The application can be used by employees to make orders in specific benefits campaigns and by HR managers to manage employees’ benefits and set up new benefits campaigns.
+The application can be used by employees to make orders in specific benefits' campaigns and by HR managers to manage employees’ benefits and set up new benefits campaigns.

-The purpose of the application is to showcase the advantages of *SAP HANA cloud platform extension package* offering as cloud development and hosting platform for applications that extend the Success Factors capabilities.
+The purpose of the application is to showcase the advantages of *SAP HANA Cloud Platform extension package* that offers cloud development and hosting platform for applications that extend the SuccessFactors capabilities.

 The sample application relies on and integrates the following SAP HANA Cloud Platform capabilities:

-* *SAP HANA Cloud Platform extension package* which provides Success Factors connectivity  on top of standard based OData API
+* *SAP HANA Cloud Platform extension package* that provides SuccessFactors connectivity  on top of the standard based OData API
 * Persistency – JPA on top of [SAP HANA Database technology](http://www.saphana.com/welcome)
-* User interface technology – SAP UI5 (sap.m) libraries [Details](https://sapui5.hana.ondemand.com/sdk/test-resources/sap/m/demokit/explored/index.html)
+* User interface technology – SAPUI5 (sap.m) libraries [Details](https://sapui5.hana.ondemand.com/sdk/test-resources/sap/m/demokit/explored/index.html)
-*	Backend logic is implemented using JAX-RS Services (Apache CXF & Google Gson for JSON serialization/deserialization)
+*  Backend logic implemented using JAX-RS Services (Apache CXF and Google Gson for JSON serialization/deserialization)

 Get the Source Code
 -------------------